 - The study used equipment that does not have an approved status indicating that it has been proven to work.

-We chose the detox system we use because a greater amount of toxins were released with each session.
+We chose the DermChel+ detox system because a greater amount of toxins were released with each session.
 The colors and textures of what appear in the water have correlated with the physician’s diagnoses completely.
-This 100% correlation should be expected since this equipment was granted European class II medical approval in 2004.
-First, the manufacturer had to prove by independent research, that the system is safe and the claims were accurate.
+This 100% correlation should be expected since this equipment was granted European class II medical approval.
+This means that the manufacturer had to prove by independent research, that the system is safe and the claims were accurate.
 The independent research is readily available and presented throughout this presentation.
-The European class II medical approval indicates that England’s government has put the equipment in the category of powered wheelchairs, x-ray machines and infusion pumps as well as surgical and acupuncture needles.
+The European class IIa medical approval indicates that England’s government has put the equipment in the category of powered wheelchairs, x-ray machines and infusion pumps.

-The dark microscopy pictures of the blood make it apparent that the our preferred detox system is interacting with the body.
-We hope it will become obvious that, there is the specific induction of toxic elements released through the feet.
+The dark microscopy images of the blood make it apparent that the DermChel+ detox system is interacting with the body.
+This makes it obvious that dermal chelation yields specific induction of toxic elements released through the feet.

 [1] Kennedy DA, Cooley K,et al..
 Objective Assessment of an Ionic Footbath (IonCleanse): Testing Its Ability to Remove Potentially Toxic Elements from the Body.
 Journal of Environmental and Public Health.
 2012;2012:258968. doi:10.1155/2012/258968.ttps://www.ncbi.nlm.nih.gov/pmc/articles/PMC3228292/